-- 83.4 For contracts over EC\$82,000 the Deputy Secretary-General or Secretary-General will approve the selection of the consultant following the recommendation of an Evaluation Committee, on the basis of an evaluation of the proposals in accordance with the appropriate selection criteria. - 83.5 The Project Manager will be authorised to commence the process for the contractual hiring of the consultant.
-In cases where negotiations are involved, the Programme Manager will enter negotiations and will be authorised to finalise arrangements with the most qualified Consultant(s) in the context of limits set by the Evaluation Committee. - 83.6 Once the Consultant has been selected and Terms and Conditions agreed, the Programme Manager, Administrative Services will prepare a draft contract or letter of Agreement (using a Pro Forma already approved by the CARICOM Secretariat's Legal Programme: See Annexe B11a to B11d) detailing the TOR, Consultant's responsibilities, Terms and Conditions.
-The Programme Manager will refer the draft to the Legal Programme for review. - 83.7 The Legal Programme will certify the contract as being ready for signature. - 83.9 The Project Manager will be responsible for interfacing with the Consultant to ensure proper implementation. - 83.10 The Project Manager will be responsible for monitoring work in progress and will be held accountable to the Secretary-General or his delegate for any deficiencies. - 83.11 The Project Manager will be responsible for recommending approval of all payments, except the advance payment, which will be recommended by the Programme Manager, Administrative Services. - 83.12 The appropriate Director will authorise all payments. - 83.13 The Finance Programme will process the necessary payments, based on the provisions set out in the procedures and in accordance with the terms of the contract. - 83.14 Where there is a breach of contract, termination will occur in accordance with the guidelines set out in the procedures. - 83.15 Settlement of disputes will be in accordance with the mechanism stipulated in the agreement. - 83.16 In the absence of the Deputy Secretary-General, the Secretary-General will identify the designate who will have the authority and responsibility of this functionary in the execution of the Procurement process.
+- 135 The Project Manager is responsible for preparing a detailed project plan of the action steps to be followed to implement the project. - 136 The Project Manager is responsible for implementing the Action Plan, including developing TOR for Consultants. - 137 For contracts up to EC\$82,000 the Deputy Secretary-General will approve the selection of the Consultant on the recommendation of the Project Manager and the concurrence of the relevant Director or ASG. - 138 For contracts over EC\$82,000 the Deputy Secretary-General or Secretary-General will approve the selection of the consultant following the recommendation of an Evaluation Committee, on the basis of an evaluation of the proposals in accordance with the appropriate selection criteria. - 139 The Project Manager will be authorised to commence the process for the contractual hiring of the consultant.
+In cases where negotiations are involved, the Programme Manager will enter negotiations and will be authorised to finalise arrangements with the most qualified Consultant(s) in the context of limits set by the EvaluationCommittee. - 140 Once the Consultant has been selected and Terms and Conditions agreed, the Programme Manager, Administrative Services will prepare a draft contract or letter of Agreement (using a Pro Forma already approved by the CARICOM Secretariat's Legal Programme: See Annexe B11a to B11d) detailing the TOR, Consultant's responsibilities, Terms and Conditions.
+The Programme Manager will refer the draft to the Legal Programme for review. - 141 The Legal Programme will certify the contract as being ready for signature. - 142 The Project Manager will be responsible for interfacing with the Consultant to ensure proper implementation. - 143 The Project Manager will be responsible for monitoring work in progress and will be held accountable to the Secretary-General or his delegate for any deficiencies. - 144 The Project Manager will be responsible for recommending approval of all payments, except the advance payment, which will be recommended by the Programme Manager, Administrative Services.

+- 145 The appropriate Director will authorise all payments. - 146 The Finance Programme will process the necessary payments, based on the provisions set out in the procedures and in accordance with the terms of the contract. - 147 Where there is a breach of contract, termination will occur in accordance with the guidelines set out in the procedures. - 148 Settlement of disputes will be in accordance with the mechanism stipulated in the agreement. - 149 In the absence of the Deputy Secretary-General, the Secretary-General will identify the designate who will have the authority and responsibility of this functionary in the execution of the Procurement process.